n4gava/chatbot/README.md

 # Chatbot (Whatsapp bot)
 Simple chatbot that reply messages.
-There is currently only a whatsapp client implementation using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js)
+Currently, there is only one whatsapp client implementation using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js)

 ## Quick Start